 Each point cloud has 8,192 points.
 We keep aside 2,000 examples from the training set for validation during training.
-The KITTI\textsubscript{s} data includes 200 pairs of source and target point clouds, where 142 of which are used for evaluation.
+The KITTI\textsubscript{s} data include 200 pairs of source and target point clouds, where 142 of which are used for evaluation.
 Ground points are removed by a threshold on the height.
 In both datasets, points with a depth larger than 35 meters are excluded, as done by Gu \etal~\cite{gu2019hplflownet}.
 For testing, we randomly sample 8,192 points from the source and target point clouds each.
 Our inference time for FT3D\textsubscript{s} and KITTI\textsubscript{s} is about 3.7 seconds.